Home > Fire Safety > Selecting Appropriate Fire-Retardant ACP/MCM for Façade Cladding

 TEST METHOD FOLLOWED

-Commonly followed standards and test methods are: the American Standard of Testing Methods (ASTM), British Standards (BS), European Nations Standards (EN), Deutsches Institu Fur Normung e.V.
+Commonly followed standards and test methods are the American Standard of Testing Methods (ASTM), British Standards (BS), European Nations Standards (EN), and Deutsches Institu Fur Normung e.V.
 (DIN).

 Therefore, NFPA 285 or BS 8414-1 in addition to EN 13501-1 and ASTM E-108 must be passed by the ACP/MCM for optimum Fire-Retardant ACP/MCM.
 It can be concluded that ACP/MCM is a very versatile, lightweight and long-lasting material with good benefits if the right selection of ACP/MCM make is done.
 It is recommended to use a product that is certified by various testing agencies, government bodies and proper in-house laboratories for a consistent product.
 Hope this article would be useful to you in the long run and for any further information about ACM or cladding you can get in touch with me by email.